FOOD CART RELIEF - WORK DURING PANDEMIC

 As I was pretty much trapped at my home and the city is almost shut down.
 So, there it goes, the food cart relief.

-Food Cart Relief, 4.5x4.5 in, Plaster, 2020
+Food Cart Relief, 2020, Plaster, 4.5 x 4.5 in

 Manhattan Studio During Pandemic, April 13, 2020